Azure/flamenco-manager-azure/README.md

 # Flamenco Manager on Azure

+## PROJECT STATUS
+This toolkit is no longer actively maintained.
+Please see the main [Azure Batch GitHub repository](https://github.com/Azure/Batch) for more information about Azure Batch.

+##

 [Flamenco](https://www.flamenco.io/) Manager and Workers can now be easily deployed on Microsoft Azure.

 ## Quickstart - Azure Shell